-Charles Redfern's brother was William Redfern (1808-1889) who married Elizabeth Sykes (1814-1889) in 1836.
-Their son Thomas Redfern (born 1852) married Maria Flower (born 1854).
+William and Elizabeth's son Thomas Redfern (born 1852) married Maria Flower (born 1854).
 Their daughter Amy Redfern (1889-1980) married Sydney Harris.
 Their daughter Margaret Harris (born 1916) married James Thomas Milner (1916-1985).
 Their daughter Jane (born 1958) was the first family member from England to contact the Redfern's (Paul Redfern) in America in 2012.
-She is the great granddaughter of William Redfern.
+She is the great Grimley granddaughter of William Redfern.
 She was brought up in Misterton and still lives in England.

-John Henry married Emma Coachefer, born April 14, 1846, daughter of William Coachefer (died August 12, 1878) and Millicent Stocks of Messingham, England (died July 19, 1889).
-John Henry lived in Gainsborough, Lincolnshire, England.
-John Henry and his wife Emma had 9 children: Charles William, born in Messingham, England in 1865, lived at 49 Hickory and 114 Macbeth St., Rochester, NY; Frederick Coachefer, born at West Stockwith in 1866, lived at 7 King St., Rochester, NY; Elizabeth ("Lizzie"), born at Stockwith in 1868; Richard Stocks, born in West Stockwith in 1871 (married Jennie B. and had 2 children, Marian E. and Richard B.), Frank Coachefer, born in Rochester in 1871, lived at 43 Marsch Street, and 30 Caroline St., worked at Foreman's Department Store, and married to Olive Hall (daughter of Albert Hall and Ester Rogers, current relation Dale Rogers, which Paul Redfern spoke to, has extensive family tree on his web site); Addie, born in 1875 in New York; Edwin Carr, born in Gates, NY in 1876 (married Lucy E. and had 1 son, Edwin F., born 1917); Percival Elmer ("Percy"), born at Monroe, PA in 1878; and Ethel Grace, born in 1884 who became Ethel Grace Gleason and settled at 17 Wright St., Wiloughby, OH.
+John Henry Redfern married Emma Coachefer, born April 14, 1846, daughter of William Coachefer (died August 12, 1878) and Millicent Stocks of Messingham (died July 19, 1889).
+John Henry lived in Gainsborough, Lincolnshire, England where he was an iron worker.
+He and Emma had 9 children: Charles William Redfern, born in Messingham in 1865; Frederick Coachefer Redfern, born at West Stockwith in 1866; Elizabeth ("Lizzie") Redfern, born at Stockwith in 1868; Richard Stocks Redfern, born in West Stockwith in 1871; Frank Coachefer Redfern, born in Rochester in 1871, lived at 43 Marsh St. and 30 Caroline St. and married Olive Hall (daughter of Albert Hall and Ester Rogers, current relation Dale Rogers has extensive family tree on his website); Addie Redfern, born in 1875 in NY; Edwin Carr Redfern, born in Gates, NY in 1876; Percival ("Percy") Elmer Redfern, born at Monroe, PA in 1878; and Ethel Grace Redfern, born in Wiloughby, OH.